Real-hackbard/Maya-Calendar/README.md

 The Maya calendar is a system of calendars used in pre-Columbian Mesoamerica and in many modern communities in the Guatemalan highlands, [Veracruz](https://en.wikipedia.org/wiki/Veracruz), Oaxaca and [Chiapas](https://en.wikipedia.org/wiki/Chiapas), Mexico.

+The essentials of the Maya calendar are based upon a system which had been in common use throughout the region, dating back to at least the 5th century BC.
+It shares many aspects with calendars employed by other earlier Mesoamerican civilizations, such as the Zapotec and Olmec and contemporary or later ones such as the [Mixtec](https://en.wikipedia.org/wiki/Mixtec_culture) and [Aztec calendars](https://en.wikipedia.org/wiki/Aztec_calendar).